 All teaching staff, classroom assistants and general employees were given the opportunity to respond to the survey where they were asked their opinions on school functioning and effectiveness.

-All staff responded positively about the personal satisfaction they receive from working at the school and generally they fell supported and included in the life of the school.
+All staff responded positively about the personal satisfaction they receive from working at the school and generally they feel supported and included in the life of the school.
 They are happy with the leadership of the school and the support of their professional lives and wellbeing.
 The access to professional learning and collaboration is affirmed and most recognise that the school has a clear improvement agenda.
+Most feel that time is the most precious resource of which there is never enough to provide all that they would like for their students.
 The caring community, the beautiful students and the generous spirit of the staff contributed to the high satisfaction from working in the school.